CITY PULSE: The Secret Side of Feica

 The Long & Short of It

-The Indus Valley School of Art & Architecture is hosting the IVS Alumni Show 2019 titled ‘The Long & Short of It’ from August 8 to August 16 at the IVS Gallery.
+The Indus Valley School of Art & Architecture is hosting the IVS Alumni Show 2019 titled ‘The Long & Short of It’ until August 16 at the IVS Gallery.
 Call 021-111111487 for more information.

 The ArtChowk Gallery is hosting Feica’s solo art exhibition titled ‘The Secret Side of Feica’ until August 20.
 Call 021-35300482 for more information.